 - You need at least 3 Highers plus 5 subjects at National 5, including English and Maths.
 There are some RAF scholarships for school students taking Highers.

 - You are more likely to get in if you have a degree, and for some specialist jobs, for example engineering officer, you must have a degree or equivalent qualification in a particular subject.
 There are some RAF cadetships and bursaries for students taking a degree.

 - You must meet residence and nationality requirements – they are shown on the RAF website.

 - You must pass a series of tests which assess aptitude, character and personality, pass an interview and take a physical test.
 These take place over 2 days at the Officer and Aircrew Selection Centre (OASC) at RAF College Cranwell in Lincolnshire.

-- You must usually be at least 17 years and 6 months old, but for some officer roles, such as nursing or engineering, you need to be older.
+- You must usually be at least 17 years and 6 months old, but for some officer roles, such as nursing or dental officer, you need to be older.

 - If you are under 18 your parents or guardians must agree to your joining.